joshbegley/nyt-latest/README.md

 `President Andrés Manuel López Obrador tweeted an image of what he said was an aluxe, a legendary elflike creature.
 News outlets said it looked like a 2021 photo of another questionable creature.`\
 https://nytimes.com/2023/02/27/world/americas/andres-manuel-lopez-obrador-mexico-aluxe.html?searchResultPosition=1

-**Biden Administration to Set Financial Guardrails for Chip Makers**\
+**Biden Administration to Impose Financial Restrictions for Chip Makers**\
-`Guidelines to be released Tuesday will include firm financial requirements to try to ensure that chip makers don’t waste federal money`\
+`Guidelines to be released Tuesday will include firm financial requirements to try to ensure that chip makers don’t waste federal money.`\
 https://nytimes.com/2023/02/27/us/politics/chips-act-biden-commerce-department.html?searchResultPosition=2

 **TD Bank Agrees to Pay $1.2 Billion to Settle Ponzi Scheme Case**\